In This Section

 Bio

-Dr. Wallis obtained additional research training with a focus on health disparities through a master's degree in Public Health, and participation in the Academic Pediatrics Association's Research Scholars Program, the Society for Developmental and Behavioral Pediatric' Research Scholars Program, and the National Institute of Minority Health and Health Disparities' Health Disparities Research Institute.
+Dr. Wallis obtained additional research training with a focus on health equity through a Master's degree in Public Health, and participation in the Academic Pediatrics Association's Research Scholars Program, the Society for Developmental and Behavioral Pediatric' Research Scholars Program, and the National Institute of Minority Health and Health Disparities' Health Disparities Research Institute.
+She received her medical degree from SUNY Stony Brook University School of Medicine in Stony Brook, New York.
+Dr. Wallis continued her training with a residency in pediatrics at New York University School of Medicine, New York; and fellowships in Developmental and Behavioral Pediatrics and Leadership Education in Neurodevelopmental Disabilities (LEND), both at Children’s Hospital of Philadelphia.

-Dr. Wallis aims to continue to pursue projects that will help her and her colleagues establish the evidence base to improve the identification and outcomes of children with ASD, and to bridge gaps in identification and care for low-income and minority children and girls with ASD, traditionally under-identified and underserved groups.
+Dr. Wallis aims to continue to pursue projects that will help her and her colleagues establish the evidence base to improve the identification and outcomes of children on the autism spectrum, and to bridge gaps in identification and care for underserved populations with autism.

-• Giving invited talks on child development and developmental delays, ASD, health disparities, and immigrant health to groups such as the American Academy of Pediatrics Section on Pediatric Trainees, community health workers, and undergraduate to fellowship-level trainees
+• Giving invited talks on child development and developmental delays, autism, health disparities, and immigrant health to local and national groups

 Education and Training